-Precisely the same thing I had felt when I had planned to buy my first point and shoot camera.
+Precisely the same thing I had felt when I had planned to buy my first compact camera.
 After some research and analyze my usage, I got my best point and shoot camera.

 So, here I am going to help you to buy your best camera which is perfect for you.

-Thinking of point and shoot camera, there is one question that comes in mind.
+Thinking of point-and-shoot cameras, there is one question that comes to mind.

 Are Point and Shoot Cameras any good or Should I use my Smartphone?

-Here, There are three major parameters to consider to buy the best point and shoot camera instead of a smartphone.
+Here, There are three major parameters to consider to buy the best digital camera instead of a smartphone.

 #1.
 If you need to zoom in: